One-dimensional Chern-Simons theory and the $\hat{A}$ genus

 \subsection{Definition of quantization}

-With all these definitions in hand, we give the definitions of a classical and quantum BV theory from \cite{Cos1}.
-Note that the BV bracket $\{-,-\}_0$ is not well-defined on all functionals, but it is well-defined if the functionals are local.
+With all these definitions in hand, we give the definition of a quantum BV theory from \cite{Cos1}.
+Recall the discussion preceding definition \ref{def:classicalBVtheory}.
+The BV bracket $\{-,-\}_0$, which is dual to the shifted symplectic pairing on fields, is not well-defined on all functionals, but it is well-defined on local functionals.
+Our interaction term $I_{CS}$ satisfies the classical master equation because $\sE[-1] = \Omega^* \ot \left( \fg \oplus \fg^\vee[-2] \right)$ is an $\L8$ algebra; in other words, $d + \{ I_{CS}, -\}$ makes $\sO(\sE)$ into the Chevalley-Eilenberg complex of $\sE[-1]$.

-\begin{definition} A {\em classical BV theory} consists of a a free BV theory and an interaction term $I \in \sO_{loc}(\sE)$ satisfying the classical master equation $QI + \frac{1}{2}\{I,I\} = 0$. \end{definition}